 - Simple mono-white mana base

-- Strong tribal synergy
+- Strong synergy among cat creatures

 - Modern and Pioneer legal